Father Richard Cochrane

 - St. Thomas of Villanova Friary (Philadelphia, PA)

-Summary of Abuse Allegations against Father Richard J. Cochrane:
+Summary of Abuse Allegations against Father Richard Cochrane:

-Father Richard J. Cochrane, an Augustinian priest, was a Bible studies teacher at Malvern Preparatory School for about 25 years.
+Father Richard Cochrane was ordained an Augustinian priest in 1972 and served in the Archdiocese of Philadelphia.
+He was a Bible studies teacher at Malvern Preparatory School for about 25 years.
 According to media reports, in August 1999, he was arrested for the sexual assault of a 14-year-old male student during a weekend trip to the Poconos in 1991.
 He allegedly gave the boy alcohol and showed him pornography before the abuse.
 He denied the allegations.